daniel5151/ANESE/README.md

 </p>

-**ANESE** (**A**nother **NES** **E**mulator) is a Nintendo Entertainment System Emulator being written for fun and learning.
+**ANESE** (**A**nother **NES** **E**mulator) is a Nintendo Entertainment System Emulator written for fun and learning.

-While accuracy and performance are long-term goals, ANESE's primary focus is getting some of the more popular titles up and running.
+While accuracy and performance are long-term goals, ANESE's primary focus is to get some of the more popular titles up and running.
 Most basic Mappers have been implemented, so many popular titles should be working! :smile:

-ANESE is built with _cross-platform_ in mind, and is regularly built on all major platforms (macOS, Windows, and Linux).
+ANESE is built with _cross-platform_ in mind, and is regularly tested on all major platforms (macOS, Windows, and Linux).
 ANESE doesn't use any vendor-specific language extensions, and is compiled with strict compiler flags.
 It is also linted (fairly) regularly.

 Lastly, ANESE strives to keep a clean and _interesting_ C++11 codebase, emphasizing _readability_, _maintainability_, and _approachability_.
-The code is heavily commented, providing sources and insights for much of the logic.
+The code is well commented, providing sources and insights for much of the logic.

 ## Downloads